freqtrade/freqtrade/docs/strategy-customization.md

 Sometimes it may be desired to lock a pair after certain events happen (e.g. multiple losing trades in a row).

-Freqtrade has an easy method to do this from within the strategy, by calling `self.lock_pair(pair, until)`.
+Freqtrade has an easy method to do this from within the strategy, by calling `self.lock_pair(pair, until, [reason])`.
-`until` must be a datetime object in the future, after which trading will be reenabled for that pair.
+`until` must be a datetime object in the future, after which trading will be re-enabled for that pair, while `reason` is an optional string detailing why the pair was locked.

 Locks can also be lifted manually, by calling `self.unlock_pair(pair)`.

 To verify if a pair is currently locked, use `self.is_pair_locked(pair)`.

 !!!
 Note
-    Locked pairs are not persisted, so a restart of the bot, or calling `/reload_config` will reset locked pairs.
+    Locked pairs will always be rounded up to the next candle.
+So assuming a `5m` timeframe, a lock with `until` set to 10:18 will lock the pair until the candle from 10:15-10:20 will be finished.

 !!!
 Warning
     Locking pairs is not functioning during backtesting.